usgs/wdfn-blog/README.md

 ```bash
 docker-compose run hugo build --buildDrafts
 ```
+If you haven't set things up on the right cert bundle, it may be easier to run this command outside the USGS VPN.

 Once that is done, you can use `docker-compose up` to start the development server again.